 Farmer's Walk or Core circuit3 rounds

-Saturday is a flexible slot — morning if you have evening plans, evening if morning is family time.
-The important thing is it happens, not when.
+Saturday is flexible — morning if you have evening plans, evening otherwise.
+The important thing is it happens, not exactly when.

 No rent.
 Parents dependent. ₹50L construction goal.
 Alcohol cut from ₹7,500 to ₹2,000.
-Here is exactly where every rupee goes — and the 3-year plan to build the home.
+This is where every rupee goes — and the 3-year plan to build the home on your land.

-🏗️ Home Construction Fund — transferred on income day, before everything
+🏗️ Home Construction Fund — transferred first, before all spending

 Separate account.
-Never touched for daily expenses.
+Never touched.
 This is the house.

 36%